Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?

 If you notice that your rabbit’s eyes are continuously wet, have a discharge, or the rabbit is excessively pawing at its eyes, these are signs that your rabbit may have an issue that needs veterinary attention.

-Other symptoms to look out for include redness, swelling, or cloudiness in the eye, changes in appetite or behavior, and any obvious discomfort.
+Other symptoms to look out for include redness, swelling, cloudiness in the eye, changes in appetite or behavior, and any obvious discomfort.

 Why Does My Rabbit Have Tears?